cdevshub/afero-devdocs/docs/Lesson2.md

 There are two steps to defining the UI controls: a) we first define the “attribute options” for each attribute; and b) we then assign UI controls to each attribute.

-**&check;Note:** You might be wondering why defining attribute options is separate from assigning controls.
+**&check; Note:** You might be wondering why defining attribute options is separate from assigning controls.
 The reason is so you can easily assign multiple controls to the same attribute without having to retype a lot of details (although that doesn’t apply to this Tutorial).
 To learn more about attribute options, read [Define the Mobile App UI > Define the Attribute Options](../AppUIDef#Options).

 *6a.* In the far-right pane under the heading ATTRIBUTE OPTIONS, click the pencil icon in the LED:LED ATTRIBUTE box to open its Attribute Option Details dialog: